Mohammad Shah Qajar: The Second Treaty of Erzurum

 In May 1846, the first drafts of the treaty were written.
 Russia and Britain were to draw up a map of the border areas, and both parties would accept it.
 In the meantime, Farahani fell ill and a riot broke out in Erzurum, his house was looted and two of his companions were killed by rebels.
 Negotiations were suspended for several months.
 The Ottoman government formally apologized to Iran, imprisoned 300 rioters and paid 15,000 tomans in compensation.
 Afterwards, negotiations resumed and resulted in a treaty with nine articles.
 The Ottoman party, however, were unsatisfied with the outcome and threatened to leave the negotiations.
 The mediators, determined to avoid such results, secretly gave assurances to the Ottomans.
 On 31 May 1847, Farahani and Efendi signed the treaty and left Erzurum, and on 26 June, Mohammad Shah also ratified the treaty.

 While the tensions seemed to be resolved, the Ottoman government had secretly added three more articles to the treaty with the support of British and Russian ambassadors.
 Based on these articles, Iran's rights to the Shatt al-Arab were revoked and those to Khorramshahr were reduced.
 Contrary to the agreements, control of Shatt al-Arab, except for a few islands, was handed to the Ottoman Empire.
-At the end of January 1848, Mirza Javad, a courier from Tehran, arrived in Istanbul with Mohammad Shah's ratified copies of the treaty; the Ottoman government insisted they would not ratify the treaty unless the shah agreed to the new articles.
-Not wanting to make Mohammad Shah suspicious, the British and Russian ambassadors persuaded Mirza Mohammad-Ali Khan Shirazi, Iran's envoy to France who was in Istanbul at the time, to ratify the new articles, alternatively called the "Explanatory Note".
+At the end of January 1848, Mirza Javad, a courier from Tehran, arrived in Constantinople with Mohammad Shah's ratified copies of the treaty; the Ottoman government insisted they would not ratify the treaty unless the shah agreed to the new articles.
+Not wanting to make Mohammad Shah suspicious, the British and Russian ambassadors persuaded Mirza Mohammad-Ali Khan Shirazi, Iran's envoy to France who was in Constantinople at the time, to ratify the new articles, alternatively called the "Explanatory Note".
 Mirza Mohammad-Ali agreed, but only if the ambassadors signed an official statement in which they would inform Mohammad Shah that the new articles were necessary for maintaining the treaty.
 Mohammad Shah did not accept the new terms and declared the treaty false and invalid.
 The tensions between Iran and the Ottomans persisted even after the fall of the Ottoman Empire when the newly established country of Iraq inherited the Ottoman claims against Iran.